mtrivs/MergeHelper/README.md

 | `PYDIR`          | Directory where Python is installed, if not in the system PATH.            | `python3`                                                           |

 ## Usage
 ### Example Directory Structure
 ```
-/home/mtrivs/games/          # Set this directory as 'GAMEROOT'
+/home/mtrivs/games/          # Set this directory as the 'GAMEROOT'
 ├── Game A/
 │   ├── Game A (Track 1).bin
 │   ├── Game A (Track 2).bin